Changing careers

 How to hand in your notice

-Once you've received a new job offer, you'll need to hand in your notice.
-This is a formal letter of resignation, stating your intention to leave your current position, and you'll typically hand it in to your line manager.
+Once you've received a new job offer, you must hand in your notice.
+This is a formal letter of resignation stating your intention to leave your current position, and you'll typically hand it in to your line manager.

-Your notice should be succinct, positive and respectful, and include your date of departure.
-This will be in relation to the length of your notice period, which will typically be at least two weeks - however, this could be shorter if you're still on probation, or longer if you're in a senior position.
-Your contract should include details of how much notice you're required to give before changing jobs.
+Your notice should be succinct, positive and respectful and include your date of departure.
+This will be in relation to the length of your notice period, which will typically be at least two weeks.
+However, this could be shorter if you're still on probation, or longer if you're in a senior position.
+Your contract should include details of how much notice you must give before changing jobs.

 By law, your employer is required to issue you a P45 once you've handed in your notice.
 A P45 is a document detailing how much tax you've paid so far in the present tax year (which runs from 6 April to 5 April), made up of four parts.
 You'll keep one part for your own records - the others are split between His Majesty's Revenue and Customs (HMRC) and your new employer.
 For more information, see GOV.UK - PAYE forms.

-After your notice has been accepted, focus on making a good lasting impression.
-Keep on good terms with your colleagues and managers, and compile comprehensive handov'Read the Prospects blog to stay up-to-date on news, insights and opinionser notes for your replacement - you're more likely to be given a positive reference for your next employer this way.
+After your notice has been accepted, focus on making a lasting impression.
+Keep on good terms with your colleagues and managers and compile comprehensive handover notes for your replacement.
+This way, you're more likely to be given a positive reference for your next employer.

 Find out more